jaggzh/iny/README.md

 $ echo abcd | { if ./iny; then read -n1 letter && echo "We got at least a letter: $letter"; else echo "Nothing was available when we checked."; fi; }
 We got at least a letter: a
 ```

+## WHY NOT REDIRECTS:

+This tool is intended to be used with **pipes**.
+When input is redirected from a regular file (e.g., using `< /dev/null` or `< somefile`) or even certain FIFOs, the operating system typically treats the file as always "ready" (i.e., `POLLIN` is set), regardless of whether any actual data is available. **Do not rely on `iny` to indicate data availability when using such redirections.**  With -v verbose you will be able to see for yourself what the returned POLLIN and POLLHUP flags are (and that they are not reliable for redirects).

+---

+That should inform users clearly about the limitations and prevent potential misuse.